flatpak/flatpak-docs/docs/available-runtimes.rst

 Major version releases of the runtime are synced with `GNOME releases <https://release.gnome.org/calendar/>`_ and are announced on `GNOME Discourse <https://discourse.gnome.org/tag/announcement>`_.
-Usually a given branch of the runtime is supported for an year and EOL-ed upon the release of a newstable version.
+Usually a given branch of the runtime is supported for a year and EOL-ed upon the release of a newstable version.

 ====================================================== =====================================